rosemanjake/personal_redux/sections/010_Software/caffeine.md

 #### Implementation

 The `calcGradient()` function calculates the benchmark gradient that matches the user's input.
-The function holds a series of `Map` variables contain all the information in the table above.
+The function holds a series of `Map` variables that contain all the information in the table above.
 The keys of each `Map` are the benchmark daily miligram values and the values are the corresponding gradients.
 There is a map for each intensity level.

 The app then fetch the gradient with the following code: